shivakantkurmi/100-Days-of-Code/README.md

 # 100-Days-of-Code
-here I upload codes from gfg as a challenge of 100 days of code
+here I upload codes from gfg and leetcode as a challenge of 100 days of code